jacobian/djangobook.com/chapter02.rst

 ============

-Now that you have everything installed and the development server running, you're ready to `learn the basics`_ of serving Web pages with Django.
+Now that you have everything installed and the development server running, you're ready to :doc:`learn the basics <chapter03>` of serving Web pages with Django.

-.. _learn the basics: ../chapter03/